icaoberg/singularity-r-base-biocmanager/README.md

 ```

 ## Requirements
 Singularity v2.6+ is needed to build the container.
-However as of today, only version 2.6.0 will work on `lanec1.compbio.cs.cmu.edu`
+However as of today, only version 2.6.0 will work on our department cluster.

 ## Disclaimer